varigence/docs/bimlflex/user-guide/deployment-guide.md

 It is possible to deploy either the ispac file or the project to the catalog.
 Ispac files are great for automated deployment and command type approaches.
 Opening the project in Visual Studio allows manual, visual review, manual running of the process and manual deployment from Visual Studio to a destination Catalog.

-## Deploying the generated ispac file to the Catalog
+## Deploying the generated ispac file to the SSIS Catalog

 The full deployment process is documented here: